What is the Loop Q series fly rod?

 How much do they cost?

 Loop kindly lent me this one for review and it's not one I've bought myself, though I do own loads of Loop rods.
+(Update: I now have a Q in #9).
 It sells for £173 across all of the single-handed models, while the double-handed versions cost £273 to £304 depending on their size.
 Each one comes with a Cordura tube and cloth bag.
 I'd certainly consider one of these myself.
 You get a decent rod for the money and their casting ability belies their relatively low pricetag.

 More information: Loop Tackle Design